 John Frank is a political reporter and craft beer columnist at The Denver Post.
 He covers the governor’s office, Colorado General Assembly, state government, campaigns and politics.
 Several of his UNC projects appeared in the Post, including his final project for media law about open government in Colorado, which won two major writing awards.
 After graduating, John led the development of a new strategic plan for the paper’s political desk that is now being used as a national example in an initiative from the Lenfest and Poynter institutes and being replicated by other teams across the Post’s newsroom.

-Sarah Lamm helped launch Raleigh, N.C.-based CRISP Agency while studying in the online master’s program and was named vice president of client and brand strategy in May 2017.
-She is the architect for and liaison to all enterprise-level account relationships and spearheads brand strategy and account management.
-She is responsible for setting and overseeing specific strategies and initiatives that anticipate industry demand, fortify the agency’s brand and exceed new business and agency goals.
+Sarah Lamm is a senior marketing specialist for multinational analytics software developer SAS Institute, where she focuses on go-to-market strategies for customer intelligence solutions.
+While studying in the online master’s program, she helped launch Raleigh, N.C.-based CRISP Agency.
+She was named vice president of client and brand strategy in May 2017 and was the architect for and liaison to all enterprise-level account relationships, spearheading brand strategy and account management.
 Sarah also serves as vice president of the Girls on the Run of the Triangle board of directors.

 After completing the online master’s program, John Zhu became the senior public affairs officer at the Duke University Graduate School.
 He has since revamped the school's communications operation, overseen the development of a new school website and significantly expanded the school’s social media footprint.
 He is a member of the school’s senior leadership team, wrote the school's new strategic plan and was the lead writer and editor on a successful application for a $1 million grant from the Alfred P. Sloan Foundation.
 John is also an adjunct instructor at the UNC MJ-school.